gsheir/arsenal_corners/README.md

 # Clustering corners using player movement data

-How do we know the four groups are correct?
-Is there a difference between left and right plays or are they just mirrored?
 Are there more subtle groupings between plays that we can infer from the data (instead of watching video for every corner)?
 We will try to use clustering to achieve this.

 We will assume that the "mop up" role doesn't significantly affect the clustering.